PritamChakrabortyShuvo/Linux/Linux-Theoretical-Concepts.md

 1. **BIOS POST**

     - **Explanation :** When we power on our computer the **BIOS (Basic Input/Output System)** performs a **POST (Power-On Self-Test)** to check the hardware components like the CPU, RAM, and storage devices.
-    - **Purpose :** This step ensures that all essential hardware is functioning correctly before proceeding to load the operating system.
+    - **Purpose :** This step checks that all important hardware like RAM, hard drives, and keyboard is working properly before starting the computer. **Example :** When we turn on the computer, we might see a brief screen with a logo indicating that the system is checking if everything is okay.
+If any hardware issues are detected an error message may appear, preventing the system from booting.

 2. **Boot Loader (GRUB2)**

     - **Explanation :** After the **POST** is successful, the **BIOS** loads the boot loader, such as **GRUB2 (Grand Unified Bootloader)** from the bootable disk.
-    - **Purpose :** **GRUB2** presents a menu of available operating systems and allows the user to select which one to load.
-It then loads the selected kernel into memory.
+    - **Purpose :** **GRUB2** shows a list of installed operating systems and lets us choose which one to start.
+After we make a selection, it loads the operating system's kernel into memory to begin booting. **Example :**When the computer starts, GRUB2 might show options like "Ubuntu" and "Windows."
+We can select "Ubuntu" and it will load the necessary files to start the operating system.

 3. **Kernel Initialization**

     - **Explanation :** The boot loader loads the Linux kernel into memory and hands over control to it.
 The kernel initializes the system hardware, sets up memory management, and starts managing processes.
-    - **Purpose :** This step prepares the system to run by detecting hardware devices, setting up drivers, and creating a suitable environment for user processes.
+    - **Purpose :** This step sets up the operating system by detecting and configuring hardware, like loading drivers for devices such as keyboards and mouse.  **Example :**When we turn on the computer and the operating system starts the kernel initializes drivers for our keyboard and mouse so that they can be used within the OS.

 4. **INIT Process (Systemd)**

     - **Explanation :** After the kernel has initialized the system, it starts the **INIT** process, which is often managed by **Systemd** in modern Linux distributions.
 This process is the first user-space application that runs.
-    - **Purpose :** The **INIT** process is responsible for starting all other processes and services needed for the system to function, including user interfaces, network services, and system daemons.
+    - **Purpose :** The **INIT** process is the first program that runs after the kernel is ready; it starts other programs and services that the system needs to work, like logging in and connecting to the internet. **Example :**When our system boots up, INIT starts the login screen so we can enter our username and password.

 <img src="Images/Boot Sequence.png" alt="Project Logo" width=100% height=75%>